Evening View & Windmill Lights – Nocturne Snow.

-As you can see here below, the lantarn did give a bit of light, but those who have painted nocturnes before, probably know: no matter which lights, headsets, leds or other, seeing the colors for what they really are is just harder.
+As you can see here below, the lantern did give a bit of light, but those who have painted nocturnes before, probably know, no matter which lights, headsets, LEDs or other, seeing the colors for what they really are is just harder.
 Solutions: Premix your colors + Start (really) Early.
 (Before the sun has set.)

 LW20 Landscape Plein air Painting

 A funny thing to also mention, when it gets really dark you tend to lose stuff, in the snow, but also the tubes aren’t as quickly found, making things chaotic.